jugshaurya/showcase/mdx-blogs/cpp.md

 > > "A problem well-seen is a problem well solved"

+- stop feeling Sorry for Yourself and do it.

+## Byte by Byte
 - The #1 reason people fail interviews is lack of confidence!
 	● Nervousness == Lack of confidence
 	● Forgetting stuff == Lack of confidence